-It is common for business assets to be held at the beginning of, or to be acquired during the period of, a relationship.
-Upon divorce or separation, the liquidity of these assets will be reviewed and assessed to determine whether or not the assets can be used to provide cash for settlement purposes or income to one or both of the parties going forward.
+It is common for one or both parties to bring business assets into a relationship.
+Upon divorce or separation, the liquidity of such assets will be assessed to determine whether they can be used to provide:

-Where business assets are to be retained by one of the parties as an income generating vehicle, we assess the sustainable income that can be expected to be generated in the future.
-This helps to determine the future income of the parties in a situation where an ongoing maintenance order is the most viable means of achieving a financial settlement.
+Where business assets are to be retained by one of the parties as an income generating vehicle, we assess the future maintainable income that can be expected from the assets.
+This helps to determine the future income of the parties in the situation where an ongoing maintenance order is the most viable means of achieving a financial settlement.

 Sustainable income following loss of contract